canmet-energy/F280/README.md

+# `This code is a work in progress.
+It likely has errors.`

 # F280 Cooling Load Calculator with AIM-2 Infiltration

 This repository contains tools for calculating residential cooling loads per CSA F280-12 standard, with advanced infiltration modeling using the AIM-2 (Air Infiltration Model) based on Bradley's HOT2000 implementation.